ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## UEID and SUEID Privacy Considerations {#ueidprivacyconsiderations}

 A UEID is usually not privacy-preserving.
-Any set of relying parties that receives tokens that happen to be from a single device will be able to know the tokens are all from the same device and be able to track the device.
+Any set of Relying Parties that receives tokens that happen to be from a single device will be able to know the tokens are all from the same device and be able to track the device.
 Thus, in many usage situations UEID violates